castanan/w2v/README.md

 c.
 Larger amount of tweets (or text documents) are needed to get an accurate Word2Vec model

 d.
-The singular values of the Word2Vec matrix may be useful to choose the number of dimensions for each of the vectors associated with your terms, #âs and @âs
+The singular values of the Word2Vec matrix may be useful to choose the number of dimensions for each of the vectors associated with your terms, #'s (hashtags) and @'s (Twitter handlers)